 The Indoor Water Use calculation method follows (BD+C) LEED v4.0 WE p2,c2 - Indoor Water Use Reduction credit, and AIA's COTE TopTen Toolkit: Measure 4 - Design for Water tool, section 1 - Indoor Water Use.

 The four indoor water use related results are Indoor Reduction, Indoor LEED Points, Indoor WUI, Indoor Water Use by Building Type, and Indoor Water Use Breakdown bar graph.
-The difference between a baseline fixture flow rates and low flow rates determine indoor water use reduction.
-The LEED Rating systems for indoor water use reduction is on a 1 to 6 point scale and based on a %reduction threshold, table below.
+The difference between baseline fixture flow rates and low flow rates determine indoor water use reduction.
+The LEED rating systems for indoor water use reduction is on a 1 to 6 point scale and based on a %reduction threshold (table below).

-WUI, or Water Use Intensity, is the amount of gallons by building area required used for daily operations.
+WUI, or Water Use Intensity, is the number of gallons by building area required used for daily operations.
 Water Use by Building type is the amount of water, measured in gallons per year, used for each building template.
-Mixed-use projects will have multiple buildings types inside a single project, so cove.tool will explain how much water is being used for each section.
-Last, cove.tool graphs annual indoor water use by fixture in the breakdown bar graph.
-This is calculated by occupant density to determine number of fixtures, days of operation by using user defined schedules, and user determined fixture flow rates.
-Note that Duration of Use and Uses per Day are taken from "LEED v4.0 - WE p2, Table 8 &9: Nonresidential and Residential default fixture uses" and default gender ratio is 50:50.
+Mixed-use projects will have multiple building types inside a single project, so cove.tool will explain how much water is being used for each section.
+Last, cove.tool graphs annual indoor water use by a fixture in the breakdown bar graph.
+This is calculated by occupant density to determine the number of fixtures, days of operation by using user-defined schedules, and user determined fixture flow rates.
+Note that Duration of Use and Uses per Day is taken from "LEED v4.0 - WE p2, Table 8 &9: Nonresidential and Residential default fixture uses" and the default gender ratio is 50:50.

 Q1.
 Can I use cove.tool's water tool for LEED points?

-A1.
-Yes!
-It can be used for Integrative Process Credit and understanding how many anticipated points can be achieve by building design, but LEED requires a more detailed tracking tool for credit compliance.
+> Yes!
+It can be used for Integrative Process Credit and understanding how many anticipated points can be achieved by building design, but LEED requires a more detailed tracking tool for credit compliance.
 This water tool is for planning and concept testing.
-Our intention is to get this to compliance level in subsequent updates.
+Our intention is to get this to the compliance level in subsequent updates.
 Stay tuned!
 To pursue the Leed v4 p2, c2 Indoor Water use reduction credit users can use their values form cove.tool and enter them into the LEED's Indoor Water Use Reduction Calculator.